-Like the magician pointing to one thing to keep people’s eyes off the real action our society looks in the wrong places for the roots of violence.
+Like the magician pointing to one thing to keep people’s eyes off the real action, our society looks in the wrong places for the roots of violence.

-The majority of molestations are perpetrated by family members not strangers.
+The majority of molestations are perpetrated by family members, not strangers.
 The person just fired or served with divorce papers is more likely to bring a gun to work and shoot people than the seriously mentally ill.
-More children die at home each year, shot by a parent, than will die in school shootings.
+More children die at home each year, shot by a parent than will die in school shootings.

 Among the poor and the unemployed mental illness is common.
-If you weren’t depressed before you lost your job a few years of trying to live on government handouts will make you doubt you sanity.
+If you weren’t depressed before you lost your job a few years of trying to live on government handouts will make you doubt your sanity.

 If we want to make any real progress in the “wars” on addiction and mental illness we need to get serious about providing timely treatment for anyone who wants and needs treatment.

-Treatment of at risk children in the third grade is a lot less expensive than building more prison cells.
+Treatment of at-risk children in the third grade is a lot less expensive than building more prison cells.
 Providing treatment on request for addicted people is cheaper than arrest and incarceration.

 So far we seem to be losing the war on action and mental illness but we shouldn’t give up.
 The efforts need not be over.

 A war is not a war when we shrink from the challenge.